scummvm/scummvm/doc/docportal/use_scummvm/save_load_games.rst

 		:column: col-lg-12 mb-2

-		We follow the XDG Base Directory Specification, so by default the saved games can be found at ``~/.local/share/scummvm/saves/``, but this location may vary depending on the value of the ``XDG_DATA_HOME`` environment variable.
+		We follow the XDG Base Directory Specification, so by default the saved games can be found at ``~/.local/share/scummvm/saves/``, but this location might vary depending on the value of the ``XDG_DATA_HOME`` environment variable.

 		``.local`` is a hidden directory.
 To view it use ``ls -a`` on the command line, or, if you are using a GUI file manager, press :kbd:`Ctrl + H`.